2172116630/e-commerce-/README.md

 * create a view to add a product into a product basket.
 * create a view to remove a product from the product basket.
 * create a view that show a summary of an order
-* Create a view to create a order that redirects you back to the product basket upon successful completion.
+* in the order summary view put a message warning if the order is not active.
 *  create an About view to show the Description about the website.
 # **ER-Diagram**